Queen Anait of Armenia

 help we shall all perish soon.
 Vatchagan.

-"Gracious Queen," replied the greedy tall man, "I do not know who wove this cloth.
+"Gracious Queen," replied the greedy man, "I do not know who wove this cloth.
 I bought it in India from a certain merchant, and he got it from some other merchant, and where he got it from, I do not know."

 "But you just said yourself that the materials and workmanship alone cost three hundred times its weight in gold.
-How could you know what it cost if you didn't produce the cloth yourself or know who did?"
+How could you know what it cost if you didn't produce the cloth yourself, or know who did?"

 "Gracious Queen, I only tell you what I was told myself in India, but I..."

 "Enough!" cried Anait.
-"I know who you are!
-Guards, seize this man and throw him into prison!"
+"Guards, seize this man and throw him into prison!"

 When the man was led away, Anait ordered the alarm to be given.
 The citizens, whispering anxiously to each other, gathered at the palace.
 No one knew what was happening.